7 Fun Things to Do in Gwangalli Beach (+ at Night)

 Gwangalli Beach is open 24 hours!
 There is no entrance fee.
 Most beaches in Busan do not close.

-While Haeundae Beach is more known and better for swimming, during the day you can swim in the shallow end of Gwangalli Beach or just sit on the sand.
+Haeundae Beach is more famous and better for daytime swimming, but in summer you can wade in the shallow waters at Gwangalli Beach or relax on the sand.

-Things to Do at Gwangalli Beach at Night
+Night Activities: Best Things to Do After Dark at Gwangalli

-If you’re looking for where to go at night in Busan, Gwangalli Beach is especially popular in the evening.
+If you’re deciding where to go at night in Busan, Gwangalli Beach is the most popular evening spots (along with the Seomyeon district).

 ➡️ Related: 8 Most Popular Things to Do in Busan at Night